 2. Footwear.
 Ideally, you want a flat-soled shoe with a hard bottom.
 It is better to have a sole that has a hard compound vs a soft compound as a soft compound may redistribute the your weight to areas of the footpad where the sensor doesn't detect pressure, such as a buffer zone or edge.

 3. The weather can also have an effect on your footpads.
 Colder weather may cause the materials in the footpad to stiffen up resulting in the sensor being less sensitive until warmed up.
-We recommend storing your Onewheel in a warm environment (above 50 degrees Fahrenheit) until you're ready to ride to avoid this issue.
+The Onewheel User Manual states that “If you do happen to leave your Onewheel out in the cold, you may have to bring your board in and warm it up to (60°F/15°C) before it is ready to ride.
+It may take an hour or more to warm up to a rideable temperature.”

 If you do take a long ride in the cold and then stop to take a break, the temperature of the board may decrease, and you could experience issues with temperature alerts and/or the footpad sensor's flexibility.
 If this happens, try and increase your board’s temperature by taking it to a warmer area such as indoors, or a sunny spot out of the wind.